Tax Planning – 2018 Tipschandra

 Where the expenditure is tax deductible, this reduces the taxable income for that year.
 So the tax payable is also reduced.

 Tax Tip – If you lodge your tax return early in the new financial year, then the tax saving can take effect quickly as you receive your refund.
 So the time taken between spending the money and getting a tax deduction is the smallest.
 This should help your cash flow.
-Property Tax Specialists emails Checklists and Templates to clients in the first week in July to facilitate this process.
+Property Tax Specialist emails Checklists and Templates to clients in the first week in July to facilitate this process.

 Capital Gains/Losses – Timing